Faywyn/llama-copilot.nvim/README.md

 # llama-copilot.nvim

-This project has a simple goal, to use ollama llms for code completion.
+llama-copilot is a Neovim plugin that integrates with ollama's AI models for code completion.

 ## Installation & setup
 Install it using any plugin manager.